Darvish: Meeting Gurriel not needed after racist gesture

 "I didn't think it was going to be this big of a deal," Darvish said.
 "But to me I wasn't that frustrated at that point when I saw it the first time."

-"Acting like that, you just disrespect all the people around the world," he said.

-Darvish later tweeted "let's stay positive and move forward instead of focusing on anger."
+After Friday's game, Darvish tweeted "let's stay positive and move forward instead of focusing on anger."

 Initially, Gurriel apologized in a statement released by the Astros.

-Note: This story has been corrected to fix Gurriel's first name to Yuli , instead of Yuri, in first paragraph.